isaac-chung/llama-cpp-python-chat/README.md

 [![python](https://img.shields.io/badge/Python-3.11-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Chat tools powered by the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) library.
 Made for a [PyCon LT 2024 Talk](https://pycon.lt/2024/talks/DHBLXW).
-This library provides a Command Line Chat and a Telegram Bot.
+This library provides:
+- [a Command Line Chat](#command-line-chat): A chat bot that runs on the command line interface.
+Outputs are streamed so that you're able to see the "typing in real time" experience.
+- [a Telegram Bot](#telegram-bot): A chat bot on Telegram.

 ## Prerequisites
+For either application, we need the same model and similar dependencies.

 Use the command line to download the model and the libraries.
 1. On a linux machine, run
 ```